Nassi2007/Data-Science-Course/README.md

 Pease use the content to practice..
 First of all, setup your google colab account
-You will find here :
+You will find here
-A Colab notebook for python basics, and for each library : Numpy, Pandas, Matplotlib, Seaborn, plotly, Sckit-learn, Keras.
+A Colab notebook for python basics, and a notebook for each library
 Datasets: 3 CSV files